Find out how the UK will respond to opportunities and challenges, what is being achieved for the UK and who we are working with.

 Nepal has the potential for higher, inclusive economic growth through the development of hydro-electric power and through sectors like agro-processing, light manufacturing and tourism, which present significant opportunities for UK business, and trade with India and China.
 This potential is hampered by complex investment rules and processes, costly and unreliable energy supply, poor transport infrastructure, political instability, weak institutions, poor governance and gender disparity.
 Nepal is highly vulnerable to natural disasters and climate change which can push populations back into poverty, destroy infrastructure and undermine growth.
 The 2015 earthquakes caused extensive damage and Nepal remains at high risk of a catastrophic earthquake.

-Nepal is the 16 poorest country in the world and the second poorest in Asia (after Afghanistan) in terms of per capita income.
+Nepal is the 16th poorest country in the world and the second poorest in Asia (after Afghanistan) in terms of per capita income.
 23% of the population of 28 million people live on less than $1.25 a day.
 The poorest people live in the inaccessible west of the country or are from the dalit (untouchable) caste.
-High unemployment means that about 1,500 Nepalis migrate for work every day.
-Nepal’s poverty and inequality is reflected in its ranking for human development; it is ranked 145 in the world in the Human Development Index, a situation which has not improved significantly since emerging from conflict in 2006.
+High unemployment means that about 1,500 Nepalis migrate for work every day to countries such as the Gulf states, Malaysia and India.
+Nepal is ranked 145th in the world in the Human Development Index, a situation which has not improved significantly since emerging from conflict in 2006.